KiraResari/ceal-chronicler-f/Protocol.md

   * However, I noted that this has the issue that if an entity from the future is displayed, it is always displayed as "New Location" or "New character", because the name only changes via key once it appears
   * Maybe it's better not to display them at all after all
     * I now did that, and I think it looks better that way
+* Next, before I continue with connected locations, I think I really want to add a location level, since even with only a few locations for testing presently, things are starting to get a bit messy
+  * I'm not sure how much a location level will help there, but it'll definitely be better than not having one

 # TODO